uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 The White House's [Office of Management and Budget](https://www.whitehouse.gov/omb/), [Federal Committee on Statistical Methodology](https://www.fcsm.gov/) interagency committee, and [Centers for Disease Control and Prevention](https://www.cdc.gov/) are just some of the federal agencies and programs working to define a meaningful, inclusive way to collect gender identity and sex information when it is needed.
 We were especially interested in the way CDC's [HIV Nexus Clinician Resources](https://www.cdc.gov/hiv/clinicians/transforming-health/health-care-providers/collecting-sexual-orientation.html) articulates the importance of asking two separate questions to ensure healthcare providers can provide patient-centered, high quality care: `current gender identity`, and `sex listed at birth`.
 This multi-question approach is also recommended in [Recommendations on the best practices for the collection of sexual orientation and gender identity data on federal statistical surveys](https://www.whitehouse.gov/wp-content/uploads/2023/01/SOGI-Best-Practices.pdf) released in January 2023.

 This is an evolving space, and language recommendations are also evolving.
 In this pattern we've used the term `gender identity` to capture the way a person wishes to be represented, vs. gender as a construct.
-We've also used the term `sex` vs. `biological sex`.
-In very specific clinical or legal use cases a more specific label may be correct.
+We've also used the term `sex`.
+For specific use cases, a more specific label may be correct, like `Sex listed at birth` or `Legal sex`.
 This language, in particular, should be evaluated for your specific program needs.

 ### What problems do these patterns solve?
 Gender and sex are often used synonymously.
 Many users struggle to provide gender identity information that best represents them.
 An overwhelming number of choices for gender identity can be as alienating as too limited a set of provided options.